What counts as income for sponsoring my parents and grandparents?

 - other temporary COVID-19-related benefits

-- as long as they are not part of provincial social assistance programs
+- as long as they’re not part of provincial or territorial social assistance programs

 - paid parental leave